Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.AzureSearch/Documentation/Search-Providers-Comparison.md

 your search service, you can install Typesense and Tika server and get nearly all of the features of the more expensive cloud-based services.
 If you are self-hosting, be aware that generating vectors using the gte-large model during indexing is very slow.
 Indexing runs in a scheduled task so the slow indexing performance is generally not noticable.
 When you are populating your index for the first time, you may need to wait a while before all resources are added to your search index.
-> Our test/dev Typesense server is an old Mac Mini i5 (2 core) running Unbuntu.
-A faster server could reduce or eliminate the vector-generation performance issue.
+> Our test/development Typesense server is an old Mac Mini i5 (2 core) running Unbuntu, which works, but is not adequate for production use.
+A faster server and GPU would reduce or eliminate the vector-generation performance issue.

 ### Bing and Google
 The [Nucleus search provider for Bing](/other-extensions/bing-custom-search/) and [Nucleus search provider for Google](/other-extensions/google-custom-search/)